-Outline Change Details: Addition of an optional Sandwich Integrated Placement Year between level 5 and 6.
+Outline Change Details: Addition of an optional Sandwich Year work placement between level 5 and 6.
 For 2018 intake onwards.

 Rationale: The option of work experience, study abroad, and placement or sandwich year options will support the development of practical skills within this area and increase student experience.